 With her French clothes, education and sophistication, she stood out from the crowd and was quickly one of the most coveted women in England.
-One of her many suitors was Henry Percy, the powerful future Earl of Northumberland, who she secretly agreed to marry until his Father banned the union.
+One of her many suitors was Henry Percy, the powerful future Earl of Northumberland, who she secretly agreed to marry until his father banned the union.

 Anne was both ambitious and canny, and knew that if she succumbed quickly to the King’s advances then she would get the same treatment as Mary, and therefore refused to sleep with him and even left the court whenever he started being a bit too forward.

-These tactics seemed to work, for Henry proposed to her within a year, despite still being married to Katherine.
+These tactics seemed to work, for Henry proposed to her within a year, despite still being married to Catherine.
 Enamoured though he definitely was, there was also a more political aspect to this pursuit.

-With half a mind cast back to the problems of succession that had plagued the previous century, Henry was also desperate for a son, something that the now ageing Katherine seemed unlikely to give him.
+With half a mind cast back to the problems of succession that had plagued the previous century, Henry was also desperate for a son, something that the now ageing Catherine seemed unlikely to give him.

 For this reason, he was even more desperate to marry Anne and consummate their union – assuring her that he would be able to secure a divorce from the Pope with ease.
-Unfortunately for Henry, however, the Pope was now a prisoner and virtual hostage of the Holy Roman Emperor, a man who happened to be Katherine’s nephew.
+Unfortunately for Henry, however, the Pope was now a prisoner and virtual hostage of the Holy Roman Emperor, a man who happened to be Catherine’s nephew.